 The halibut IFQ program rules created non-severable "blocks" of QS.
-Persons received their QS in a block at initial allocation if their QS would have resulted in less than 20,000 pounds of halibut IFQ, given 1994 TACs.1 Blocks cannot be broken up when they are transferred, meaning all the QS in a block has to be sold or passed on to another person as a single unit.
+Persons received their QS in a block at initial allocation if their QS would have resulted in less than 20,000 pounds of halibut IFQ, given 1994 TACs.
+Blocks cannot be broken up when they are transferred, meaning all the QS in a block has to be sold or passed on to another person as a single unit.

 Under the blocking rules, a person can hold a maximum of two blocks in an IFQ area, and a person with two blocks cannot hold any unblocked QS.
-However, the regulations also allow persons to combine, or "sweep-up," more than two blocks into a single block if their combined total is worth less than 3,000 pounds of a hypothetical halibut IFQ.2
+However, the regulations also allow persons to combine, or "sweep-up," more than two blocks into a single block if their combined total is worth less than 3,000 pounds of a hypothetical halibut IFQ.
+60

-The sweep-up provisions were added to the QS block rules because many of QS the blocks that were issued were very small, and in some cases were probably too small to make a fishing trip worthwhile.
+The sweep-up provisions were added because many of the QS blocks that were issued were very small, and in some cases were probably too small to make a fishing trip worthwhile.